 One of the most useful effects that you can apply to a photo in Photoshop is the matte effect.
 The effect will be subtle with most photos, but it can help to get a beautiful look, and matte effects can also work well with a wide variety of types of photos.

-A few days ago we released a free Photoshop action for applying a matte effect, and today we’ll be walking through the process of creating this effect without using the action.
+One of the free Photoshop actions that we offer is this matte effect, and today we’ll be walking through the process of creating the effect without using the action.
 Photoshop actions can be great for quickly applying different effects, but if you want to maximize your ability in Photoshop it helps to know how to create different effects from scratch.

 Here is a look at the sample photo we’ll be using in this tutorial.

 And here is a preview of the “after” version of the photo.